Counseling That Works

 First of all, I am not licensed to prescribe medicine.
 I do work with clients who are on antidepressants or other medications, and I often suggest checking with your doctor if I believe it is a good idea.
 But I also know that some people avoid going to counseling because they may have heard they’ll be put on medication and they don’t want that.
 I understand.
 That’s why my focus is to help people to look at all of the many, many reasons they are struggling and to try to find ways to help get relief.

 I have seen people feel much better after working with me in therapy without any medication.
-Those who choose to (or who already) talk to their doctor about pharmaceutical options also find it helpful to have counseling sessions as well.
+Those who choose pharmaceutical options also find it helpful to have counseling sessions as well.
+Outcome studies strongly suggest that combining medication with talk therapy can bring better and longer lasting results.
 There are many different ways to address your concerns, and I will not pressure you to seek a solution that does not fit for you.

 Do I have to commit to a certain number of sessions or a certain time slot?

 Nope.
 It’s important for you to decide what you want as you go along.
 Even if you love my approach, my skills, and my coffee, you may have a big project that comes up at work, or a bad flu bug that goes through everyone in the house.
-I maintain a flexible attitude for each client, each session as we plan what will work.
+I maintain a flexible attitude for each client, and each session as we plan what will work.
 When I talk about commitment, I’m talking about a mindset.
 Therapy works the best when you really want things to get better enough to stick with the process.
-Having said that, many of my clients choose to carve out a regular time and day so they know they can count on it’s availability, and so they can plan their weeks more easily.
+Having said that, many of my clients choose to carve out a regular time and day so they know they can count on my availability, and so they can plan their weeks more easily.
+For those who don’t choose a regularly recurring spot, that could mean you wind up having to wait a few weeks to get in.

 Are you going to ask me all about my childhood and blame my parents for everything?